exakat/exakat/docs/Rules.rst

 This analysis returns false positive when there are attempt to fix a situation, or to call an alternative solution.

+Conditions that are shared between if structures, but inside a logical OR expression are also detected.

 .. code-block:: php

    <?php